Skip to content

 If you obtain an error like the above, then ensure you have followed the instructions to download and install clifton.

-.
+Note that a minority of Linux systems do not have ~/.local/bin/ in the $PATH.
 Several workarounds may be appropriate, depending on the restrictions on your machine:

-How do I get SSH access to my new project?¶
+How do I get SSH access to my new project?

 All new projects are initiated with an invitation email to the PI, which must be accepted before expiry.
 The PI must then invite users to this project, who must also accept their invitations.
 After this, new users should follow the getting started guide.
-Users working via SSH that already have an existing project should rerun clifton auth
+Users working via SSH that already have an existing project should rerun clifton auth and then clifton ssh-config write.

 Please also see the follow-on projects guide.

-How do I set my short name?¶
+How do I set my short name?

 "Something went wrong: User short name is empty."